NOAA-ORR-ERD/WebGnomeClient/doc/location_files/sabine_examples.rst

 shore?**

     **Hint:** To change the wind conditions, double-click **Wind** in the Summary List.
-In the Variable Winds window, click “Delete All” to remove all the winds, enter a zero-knot wind, then click “Add New Record”.
+In the Variable Winds window, click "Delete All" to remove all the winds, enter a zero-knot wind, then click "Add New Record".

     **Answer:** With the winds, the oil first reaches shoreline (the south shore of the lake) about 27 hours after the spill occurs.
-    Without the winds, the oil tends to move down the center of the lake, and doesn’t impact any shorelines within the 48 hours post-spill.
+    Without the winds, the oil tends to move down the center of the lake, and doesn't impact any shorelines within the 48 hours post-spill.

 Example 4.